 - Score ⅛ inch (3 mm) deep with a sharp knife every ½ inch so the omelette will roll up nicely without breaking.

 - Roll omelette into a tight cylinder and secure with rubber brands.
 Wrap the bamboo roll with plastic wrap.
-Keep the bamboo mat straight to cool, which will help maintain a nice round shape.
+Cool it standing up vertically to maintain a nice round shape.
 Put the plate underneath to catch liquid dripping.

 - After 2-3 hours, carefully remove datemaki from bamboo mat.
 Cut into ¾ inch wide pieces.
 Serve at room temperature.
 You can store in the refrigerator for 4-5 days.